kyma-project/control-plane/docs/cli/commands/kcp_orchestrations.md

 ## Synopsis

 Displays KCP orchestrations and their primary attributes, such as identifiers, type, state, parameters, or Runtime operations.
-The command has two modes:
+The command has the following modes:
   - Without specifying an orchestration ID as an argument.
 In this mode, the command lists all orchestrations, or orchestrations matching the `--state` option, if provided.
   - When specifying an orchestration ID as an argument.
 In this mode, the command displays details about the specific orchestration.
       If the optional `--operation` flag is provided, it displays details of the specified Runtime operation within the orchestration.
+  - When specifying an orchestration ID, and "operations" or "ops" as arguments.
+In this mode, the command displays the runtime operations for the given orchestration.

 ```bash
 kcp orchestrations [id] [flags]